How to Become an Auto Mechanic in California (2026)

 How to become a certified mechanic in California?

-Complete an automotive training program, gain work experience, and pass ASE certification exams.
+To become a certified mechanic, you must complete an automotive training program, gain at least two years of hands-on work experience, and pass Automotive Service Excellence (ASE) certification exams.

 Do mechanics need to be licensed in California?